ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

 ### Tagging and unboxing

 In the code, this is one of the rather easy points.
-Flambda2 has a notion of kinds, which offser enough information about the memory representation of values, e.g. boxed integers are identified with their size, tagged integers are differentiated from untagged integers, ... .
+Flambda2 has a notion of kinds, which offers enough information about the memory representation of values, e.g. boxed integers are identified with their size, tagged integers are differentiated from untagged integers, ... .
 Together with information about what the cmm primitives expect (i.e. which primitive expect or return